circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 gem 'fastlane'
 ```

-Once you have created a `Gemfile` locally, you will need to run
+After you have created a `Gemfile` locally, you will need to run
 `bundle install` and check both `Gemfile` and `Gemfile.lock` into your
 repository.